ashrai15/Project/README.md

 # Senior Seminar Project
-As a senior at Union University, I am aiming to create an interactive map of my school's campus to aid visitors and students in finding their way around.
+As a senior at Union University, I am aiming to create an interactive map of my school's campus to aid visitors and students in finding their way around campus.

 ## Goals:
 - [ ] Find a suitable API for wifi triangulation